 In this article, I discuss My Five Best Herbs for Menopause.
-It goes without saying, that natural medicines are the way to go for alleviating discomfort associated with hormone imbalances.
-There's a lot of herbs around these days, and as a practitioner Herbalist I have access to many more than you would, say if you were buying products from your local health store or online.
+It goes without saying that natural medicines are the way to alleviate discomfort associated with hormone imbalances.
+There are many herbs around these days, and as a practitioner Herbalist, I have access to many more than you would, say if you were buying products from your local health store or online.
 Drawing knowledge from Eastern and traditional Western Herbal Medicine, I think Herbalists these days have a lot more in their tool kit to help with menopausal symptoms than conventional medicine.

-Your average retail selection of herbs for menopause includes red clover, black cohosh and dong quai and maybe a few others, but, there really is so much more that Mother Earth has to offer.
-In consultation, I select herbs specific to an individual person's health needs, and I have found that every woman is different when it comes to (peri)menopausal symptoms.
+Your average retail selection of herbs for menopause includes red clover, black cohosh and dong quai and maybe a few others, but, there really is so much more Mother Earth has to offer.
+In consultation, I select herbs specific to a person’s health needs, and I have found that every woman is different regarding (peri)menopausal symptoms.

-If you have every Googled 'perimenopausal symptoms' or 'menopausal symptoms' you will realise that there is a list of symptoms as long as your arm, and it is often challenging to identify the correct remedy or herb for an individual.
-Individual complexity aside, I have however, found that there are five key herbs that I keep coming back to, these are the herbs that I find most reliable and valuable for rebalancing the body when a woman is transitioning into the wise woman years.
+If you have ever Googled ‘perimenopausal symptoms’ or ‘menopausal symptoms’, you will realise that there is a list of symptoms as long as your arm, and it is often challenging to identify the correct remedy or herb for an individual.
+However, individual complexity aside, I have found that there are five key herbs that I keep coming back to.
+These are the herbs that I find most reliable and valuable for rebalancing the body when a woman is transitioning into the wise woman years.

 So, My Five Best Herbs for Menopause

-Saffron (Crocus sativus): yes, really, it is what you think it is, its made from those tiny little threads from saffron flowers.
+Saffron (Crocus sativus): yes, really, it is what you think it is.
+It made from those tiny little threads from saffron flowers.
 It is a bit pricey, but, hey, some of my clients are pretty special.
-In Ayurvedic terms, Saffron is tridoshic, meaning it is balancing for all of the three constitutions (vata, pitta, kapha).
-It is also a great liver and digestive herb, making it ideal for all round energy, vitality and wellbeing.
-This potent herb is often used only in low dose, to enhance the tonic action of other herbs in formulation and brings a brilliant yellow colour to formulations.
+In Ayurvedic terms, Saffron is tridoshic, meaning it is balancing for all of the three constitutions (Vata, pitta, Kapha).
+It is also a great liver and digestive herb, making it ideal for all-round energy, vitality and wellbeing.
+This potent herb is often used only in low doses to enhance the tonic action of other herbs in the formulation and brings brilliant yellow colour to formulations.

-Shatavari (Asparagus racemosus) is an Ayurvedic herb with soothing and nourishing qualities, really, this herb is great for women through any time of their life.
-It is great for digestion too, but the real clincher for this herb with menopause are the benefits for soothing the urinary tract.
-In Ayurveda, shatavari is a rasayan for pitta dosha, providing nourishment for blood and the female reproductive system, and I love using this herb where there is depletion of energy.
+Shatavari (Asparagus racemosus) is an Ayurvedic herb with soothing and nourishing qualities, and really, this herb is great for women through any time of their life.
+It is great for digestion, but the real clincher for this herb with menopause benefits the urinary tract.
+In Ayurveda, Shatavari is a rasayan for pitta dosha, providing nourishment for blood and the female reproductive system, and I love using this herb where there is depletion of energy.

-Sage (Salvia officinale): this common culinary herb is used in Western Herbal medicine for it's drying qualities, and in menopause it is one of my most effective, go-to herbs for hot sweats.
-You can easily grow sage in your garden, make it into a tea and chill it on a summer day or add it to cooking.
-To get that real therapeutic dose though, I like to use it in herbal tincture form selected with other herbs to create a synergy of balance and harmony for clients.
+Sage (Salvia Officinale): this common culinary herb is used in Western Herbal medicine for its drying qualities, and in menopause, it is one of my most effective, go-to herbs for hot sweats.
+You can easily grow sage in your garden, make it into tea, chill it on a summer day, or add it to cooking.
+To get that real therapeutic dose, though, I like to use it in herbal tincture form selected with other herbs to create a synergy of balance and harmony for clients.

-Rehmannia (Rehmannia glutinosa): is one of those herbs that only herbalists talk about, it is one of my many favourite herbs for the endocrine system and I find it useful for women stepping into perimenopausal symptoms.
-This herb is termed an adaptogen - helping with the body's adaption to stresses, a great addition to an herbal for menopausal symptoms.
-The balancing qualities of this herb comes from it's history of use with menstrual irregularity, which is a common symptom for woman in perimenopause.
+Rehmannia (Rehmannia glutinosa): is one of those herbs that only herbalists talk about.
+It is one of my many favourite herbs for the endocrine system, and I find it useful for women stepping into perimenopausal symptoms.
+This herb is termed an adaptogen – helping with the body’s adaption to stresses, a great addition to a herbal for menopausal symptoms.
+The balancing qualities of this herb come from its history of use with menstrual irregularity, which is a common symptom for a woman in perimenopause.